 Step 4: Shift Attention & Distract

-My teen daughter’s sudden change of mood had nothing to do with selfishly “using” her sister and me for Mexican food.
-Her perceived “attitude” was actually sadness.
+Her sudden change of mood had nothing to do with selfishly “using” her sister and me for Mexican food.

-Praise God that I didn’t jump to conclusions and praise God that I have learned so much through this journey with my son.
+Praise the Lord that I didn’t jump to conclusions.
+Praise Him that I have learned so much through this journey with my son.